valerioviale/LinkedinAutomation/README.md

 # LinkedinAutomation
 A collection of linkedin automation files
 It's a collection of scripts and bots to automate activity on linkedin.
 You need Python, Selenium and an editor.
 I tested both Visual Studio Code and Jupyter.
-The bots work on both MacOs and Winidows.
+The bots work on both MacOs and Windows.

 To install Selenium